 Don't be tempted to go fast if you have a small trailer.
 Small light trailers will bounce around and could become very dangerous.

-Trailers whose load isn’t balanced will also behave erratically; dangerously so at speed.
+Trailers whose load isn't balanced will also behave dangerously at speed.

 Watch your Sat Nav

 Another thing to watch for is your Sat Nav, as those scenic little detours over mountains and small lanes they like to give could be problematic with a trailer.
 Reversing to a passing point on a narrow mountain lane when you have a trailer on the back is no fun.

 Reversing has got to be the biggest thing to master when driving with a trailer.

 We find this particularly difficult in our car as the trailer is lower than the rear window and narrower than the car.
 So when you come to reverse, it can be hard to see the direction the trailer wants to go.

-To go straight backwards, the trailer must be in a perfectly straight line with your car.
+The trailer must be in a perfectly straight line with your car to go straight backwards.
 If the trailer is at a slight angle to the car, the trailer will go in a different direction.

-Effectively, when reversing, you have to steer in the opposite direction that you want the trailer to go.
+Effectively, when reversing, you must steer in the opposite direction you want the trailer to go.